Mental Health Benefits of Strength Training in Adults

 Brooke’s Battle with Mental Health

-In today’s video, Starting Strength Coach, Brooke Haubenstricker shares her story about mental illness and the mental health benefits of strength training.
+In today’s video, Barbell Logic Coach, Brooke Haubenstricker shares her story about mental illness and the mental health benefits of strength training.

 “When I was twelve years old, my life started to change drastically.
 I had always struggled with perfectionism, but by this time I started to become obsessed with it.
 I would hone in on every little thing that didn’t go exactly right and relentlessly beat myself up over it.
 I started feeling depressed and I would cry all the time.
 And as I got older, the standards I set for myself, as well as self-bullying, got a lot worse.
 By the time I started to college, I hated myself, I withdrew socially, and I starting giving up.
 I had been struggling with depression every day for eight years straight and it was only getting worse.
 I didn’t see a way out, so I started making plans to kill myself.